andydunstall/figg/wcm/README.md

-# WCM (Wombat Cluster Manager)
+# WCM (Figg Cluster Manager)

-A tool for launching Wombat clusters on localhost, used for local development and system testing.
+A tool for launching Figg clusters on localhost, used for local development and system testing.

 This is inspired by [CCM (Cassandra Cluster Manager)](https://github.com/riptano/ccm) which is used by Cassandra.

-WCM is a server written in Go that manages Wombat clusters, exposing a REST API to issue commands.
-It runs Wombat nodes in their own goroutine as part of the WCM process.
-This means it must be restarted when then Wombat service changes, though running system tests should be rare so shouldn't be a big issue.
+WCM is a server written in Go that manages Figg clusters, exposing a REST API to issue commands.
+It runs Figg nodes in their own goroutine as part of the WCM process.
+This means it must be restarted when then Figg service changes, though running system tests should be rare so shouldn't be a big issue.

 ## Usage
-WCM exposes an HTTP API to manage Wombat clusters.
+WCM exposes an HTTP API to manage Figg clusters.
 Theres also a [Go SDK](./sdk).

 ### Cluster
 A cluster manages a set of nodes.